Rehike/protos/README.md

+# Deprecation notice

+The content of this repository has been moved to [src/protos in the main repository.](//github.com/Rehike/Rehike/tree/master/src/protos)

 # Protos

 This repository contains Protobuf definitions that Rehike uses including but not limited to reverse engineered InnerTube Protobuf formats.